jpbeerhold/titanic-analysis/README.md

 Titanic-Analysis/
 ├── data/
 │   ├── raw/            # Contains the original, unmodified Titanic dataset.
-│   ├── processed/      # Contains cleaned and preprocessed datasets used in the analysis.
+│   └── processed/      # Contains cleaned and preprocessed datasets used in the analysis.
-│   └── README.md       # Documentation about the dataset and its sources.
 ├── scripts/
 │   ├── helpers/        # Utility scripts with helper functions for data processing and visualization.
 │   └── analysis/       # Scripts for the main analysis tasks, such as exploratory data analysis and modeling.